Please note that due to the popularity of this online course we urge you to apply early to avoid disappointment as places are limited.

 Building on our strengths in teacher training and education, we are pleased to launch our new International Postgraduate Certificate of Education (iPGCE) qualification.
 The iPGCE programme is designed to support home and international students who already have or are currently working towards qualified teacher status in their home country.
 The programme provides appropriate Level 7 study and a qualification that is the foundation of good professional understanding and practice, complementing the teacher qualification appropriate to the country of residence.

 This International Postgraduate Certificate of Education (iPGCE) is not a teaching qualification but as a teacher already involved in the international school sector you will benefit highly from this qualification, gaining the professional development necessary to achieve more senior roles, enrich your knowledge, challenge your practice and boost your confidence.
-You may be inspired to continue onto a Masters programme such as our online MA Education (with ESOL and Leadership pathways) or other similar Level 7 courses.
+You may be inspired to continue onto a Masters programme such as our online MA Education.

 This internationally recognised postgraduate qualification will be unique in its flexibility, it will allow you to study a number of optional areas such as applied pedagogy, evaluating learning, and curriculum challenges, from an international perspective.
 Furthermore, there will be an option to undertake a module dedicated to inclusion and understanding differences, a highly topical area in the modern teaching environment.